mfatihercik/dsm/docs/specification/parsingElement/main.rst

 -----------

-The xml field is used to make extra definitions and to change "tagPath" and "tagType" fields for XML format.
+The xml field is used to make extra definitions and to change "path" and "type" fields for XML format.

 check `XML Object`_ for more detail